mendix/docs/howtogeneral/support/index.md

 ## Platform Status

 If there is an issue in the Mendix platform that affects multiple customers or if there is planned maintenance, we will communicate this through our [status page](https://status.mendix.com) and send updates on the progress through email if you have subscribed to this service.
-It is recommended to have your service desk team subscribe to updates from this page.
+Having your service desk team subscribe to updates from this page is recommended.

 ## Product Support Period